Essential Executive Function

-The executive functions are at the core of learning and are crucial for success in school and beyond.
-These cognitive processes allow us to approach a task or goal, whether it is academic or non-academic, manage our attention, plan each step, and regulate our emotions to achieve the desired outcome.
-Specifically in the school setting, the executive functions “make it possible for children to sustain attention, keep information in mind, refrain from responding immediately, resist distractions, tolerate frustration, consider the consequences of different behaviors, and plan for the future (Carlson, Zelazo, and & Faja, 2013)” (Meuwissen & Zalzo, 2014, p.18).
-Executive function skills are essential not only for children to sustain their attention to gain essential math and literacy skills, but also to manage all the emotional responses that come with learning.
+Executive function is at the core of learning and is crucial for success in school and beyond.
+The core cognitive processes of inhibitory control, working memory, and cognitive flexibility allow us to approach a task or goal, whether it is academic or non-academic, manage our attention, plan each step, and regulate our emotions to achieve the desired outcome.
+Specifically in the school setting, executive function “make it possible for children to sustain attention, keep information in mind, refrain from responding immediately, resist distractions, tolerate frustration, consider the consequences of different behaviors, and plan for the future (Carlson, Zelazo, and & Faja, 2013)” (Meuwissen & Zelazo, 2014, p.18).
+In other words, executive function skills are essential for children to sustain their attention and gain access to content.
+Executive function also gives us the ability to manage the emotional responses that can come with learning, and the coordination of these core cognitive processes is key in helping students engage in goal-directed persistence.

 Cool Executive Function